adampoczatek/adampoczatek.github.io/index.md

 ***My name is Adam Poczatek and I’m a web developer and designer from Reading, UK.***

-This is my personal website where I [document my work](/work/), share thoughts and generally talk about the *web industry*.
+This is my personal website where I [document my work](/work/), share thoughts and generally talk about the web industry.

 <a href="/about" class="button button--primary">More About This</a>